owenwilderfox/JobPlacementDashboard/README.md

 While working with my project managers, we realized that the table was created incorrectly during the project initialization and it required us to shift gears, create a new table, and the code was re-written for JPMessages.

 ### Limit JPApplications/Create View to Authenticated Users Only
-My task was to limit the JPApplications/Create View authenticated users only.
+My task was to limit the JPApplications/Create view authenticated users only.

 ### Remove About and Contact Views and Functions from Views/Home Folder and Controller
 I removed unnecessary About and Contact views and functions from the home folder and controller.